 Shelia was born and raised in Kinston and currently lives in Grifton, NC.
 She has been a registered Nurse for 33 years.
 Shelia graduated from Lenoir Memorial Hospital School of Nursing and East Carolina School of Nursing.
 She received her MSA from Central Michigan University.
 She has comes to us with over 30 years nursing experience.
 Shelia is creative and loves cake decorating, making floral arrangements and reading.

 Sue started at MERCI Clinic as a volunteer pharmacist in 2016 and she is now Pharmacy Manager.
 Previously, Sue spent 13 years working as a clinical pharmacist and in clinical research and publications for hospice patients in the Philadelphia area.
 She also has worked as a community pharmacist locally at Bayboro Pharmacy and internationally at Pacific Health Pharmacy in the Northern Mariana Islands.
 She graduated from Temple University in Philadelphia and completed her residency in pharmacy health system population management at Group Health Cooperative in Seattle, WA.

 Sue relocated from Philadelphia to New Bern in 2012 to purchase a home for her and her parents to share.
 She enjoyed fixing up her historic home and now lives with her father and her pathologically disobedient dog Quincy.
 Sue enjoys international travel and has visited countries throughout Central and South America, Africa, Asia, and the Caribbean.

-Donna Reece, Clinic Assistant
+Donna Reece, Support Coordinator

 Donna has worked her entire professional career for the federal government, in a multitude of administrative positions, at various Defense organizations in the DC area.
 She retired in 2011 and soon after moved to the New Bern area to be closer to her sister and take on the challenging role as primary caregiver to her ailing mother.